nomemory/andreinc-site/_posts/2021-01-20-writing-your-own-linear-algebra-matrix-library-in-c.md

 To better understand how to store multi-dimensional arrays in _linear storage_ please refer to [this stackoverflow question](https://stackoverflow.com/questions/14015556/how-to-map-the-indexes-of-a-matrix-to-a-1-dimensional-array-c), or read the [wikipedia article](https://en.wikipedia.org/wiki/Row-_and_column-major_order) on the topic.

-In my example I will keep the `double **` multi-dimensional storage for simplicity.
+Even if it might sound like a "controversial" decision, for the sake of simplicity we will use the `double **` multi-dimensional storage.

 ## Allocating / De-allocating memory for the `nml_mat` matrix